destenson/iMemoized/README.md

 Browser tests sponsored by [BrowserStack](https://www.browserstack.com/)

-Below are benchmark results for computing Fibonacci value for 35 using a single or multi parameter recursive function.
-Note, these benchamarks may vary dramatically from environment to environment.
-We make to absolute claim that iMemoized is the fastest or fastest possible memoizer.
+Below are benchmark results for computing Fibonacci value for 35 using a single or multi parameter recursive function show iMemoized is the fastest.
+Note, these benchmarks may vary dramatically from environment to environment.
+We make no absolute claim that iMemoized is the fastest or fastest possible memoizer.
 You should test in your own environment.

 ```
 var fibonacci = function(n) {